cosmos/ibc/spec/core/v2/ics-004-packet-semantics/PACKET.md

     buffer = append(sha256.Hash(payload.version))
     buffer = append(sha256.Hash(payload.encoding))
     buffer = append(sha256.Hash(payload.appData))
+    return sha256.Hash(buffer)
 }

+// commitV2Packet commits to all fields in the packet
+// by hashing each individual field and then hashing these fields together
+// Note: SourceChannel and the sequence are omitted since they will be included in the key
+// Every other field of the packet is committed to in the packet which will be stored in the
+// packet commitment value
 func commitV2Packet(packet: Packet) {
     timeoutBytes = LittleEndian(packet.timeout)
     var appBytes: bytes